Arlanthir/notes/music/Theory.md

 #### Turnaround

-Finish with other chords than the first: I I I I IV IV I I V IV I V
+Finish with other chords than the I (typically the V, to create more tension and resolve it immediately ): I I I I IV IV I I V IV I V